edwinzhng/memory/README.md

     - Card selection (skipping over matched cards and other edge cases)
     - Scoring and matching cards (all edge cases)
     - Card values
-* All other methods are mainly presentational such as the display logic and are were tested by playing the game
+* All other methods are mainly presentational such as the display logic and were tested by playing the game

 ## Rules